Dileep-github/DS-Engineer/README.md

 2.indicators.csv->all countries indicators

 ## Instructions:
-1.for indicator  Life expectancy of female ->search on indicator column with 'Life expectancy at birt'
+1.for indicator  Life expectancy of female ->search on indicator column with 'Life expectancy at birth'

 2.Visvualize for year 2013